nazim-fs/nazim-fs-dns-over-tls/README.md

    - Works over TCP and UDP, providing secure DNS resolution over TCP while handling UDP requests.
 3. Rate Limiting, Caching, and Logging:
    - Implements rate limiting to prevent abuse, caching for improved performance, and detailed logging for monitoring and debugging.
+4. Security considerations while writing docker setup:
+   - Used a slim base image like `python:3.9-slim` to minimize potential vulnerabilities and to reduce the attack surface by including only essential components required to run the application.
+   - Running the application as a non-root user (`proxyuser`) to enhance security by limiting the potential impact of security breaches.
+   - The COPY `--chown=proxyuser:proxyuser` command ensures that the `encrypted_dns_proxy.py` file is owned by the proxyuser user and group within the container.

 ## Additional queries: